AdobeDocs/commerce-admin.en/help/b2b/account-companies.md

 ![Customers grid with company administrator account](./assets/company-admin-user-account.png){width="700" zoomable="yes"}

-It is possible that the person who serves as company administrator has multiple roles within the company.
-If a separate email address is entered for the company administrator, the initial company structure includes the company administrator plus an individual user account in the name of the company administrator.
-In such a case, the company administrator can sign in to the account as the company or as an individual user.
+Each company has a single company administrator identified by the account email address and the first and last name of the administrator.
+The administrator can be assigned to other companies as a user, but they can be an administrator for only one company.

 After creating the account, the company administrator defines the company structure of [teams](account-company-structure.md), sets up the [company users](account-company-users.md), and establishes [roles and permissions](account-company-roles-permissions.md) for each.